What to remember:

 - Mood disorders: anxiety, mood swings, depression, ADHD…

-- Others: recurring headaches, concentration problems, memory loss, irrepressible sugar cravings, etc.
+- Others: recurring headaches, concentration problems, memory loss, irresistible sugar cravings, etc.

 How to treat and restore intestinal permeability?

-If you have one or more symptoms described above and/or you are exposed to factors favoring intestinal hyperpermeability, it is important to consult a doctor to obtain an accurate diagnosis.
-In fact, the latter will be able to prescribe targeted analyzes (blood/urine tests, etc.).
-After this, various treatments can be considered to relieve intestinal porosity depending on the causes identified, providing a wide range of possible options.
-Here, we reveal natural solutions to implement in your daily life to fight against this phenomenon.
+If you experience one or more of the symptoms described above and/or are exposed to factors that promote intestinal hyperpermeability, it is important to consult a doctor to obtain an accurate diagnosis.
+They may prescribe targeted tests (blood/urine tests, etc.).
+After this, various treatments can be considered to relieve intestinal porosity depending on the identified causes, thus offering a wide range of possible options.
+Here, we reveal natural solutions to implement in your daily life to combat this phenomenon.

 A healthy and balanced diet 🍒